Firefox remains one of the most popular web browsers in 2024 and comes with a useful tool to help web scrapers: headless mode.

 pip install selenium

-With that done, using the code editor of your choice, we'll use ScrapeMe as a target URL and write the script you'll see next, but let's understand what happens first:
+With that done, using the code editor of your choice, we'll use ScrapingCourse.com, a demo website with e-commerce features.
+Write the script you'll see next, but let's understand what happens first:

 from selenium import webdriver